d12frosted/elpa-mirror/stable-melpa/tree-sitter-langs-readme.txt

    that are not aware of `tree-sitter'.
 A language major mode that wants to use `tree-sitter' for syntax highlighting should instead provide the query patterns on its own, using the mechanisms defined by `tree-sitter-hl'.

+3. Optional query patterns for other minor modes that provide high-level functionalities on top of `tree-sitter', such as code folding, evil text objects...
+As with highlighting patterns, major modes that are directly aware of `tree-sitter' should provide the query patterns on their own.